Scillitan Martyrs

-The account

-The Acts of their martyrdom are of interest, as being among the most ancient Acts extant for the Roman Province of Africa.
+The Scillitan Martyrs were a group of early Christians of North Africa executed by the Roman Empire in Carthage, modern Tunisia, on 17 July 180 AD.
+The group takes its name from the nearby town of Scillium.
+They are venerated as martyrs in the Catholic and Eastern Orthodox churches.
+Their executions occurred at the end of a wave of persecution of Christians in the Roman Empire during the reign of Marcus Aurelius in 161–180.

+An early textual account of the executions was produced titled the Acts of the Scillitan Martyrs.
+According to scholar Herbert Musurillo, this text is "the earliest dated document from the Latin Church and the first to mention a Latin Bible”.
+The account is also one of the earliest documents of Christianity in Africa, and among the earliest specimens of the Acts of the Apostles genre from the Roman province of Africa.

+Acts of the Scillitan Martyrs

-The martyrs' trial and execution took place in Carthage under the proconsul Publius Vigellius Saturninus, whom Tertullian declares to have been the first persecutor of Christians in Africa.
-The trial is notable among the trials of early martyrs inasmuch as the accused were not subjected to torture.
+According to the Acts of the Scillitan Martyrs, the trial and execution by beheading occurred in Carthage under the authority of the proconsul of the Roman province, Publius Vigellius Saturninus, whom Tertullian names as the first persecutor of Christians in Africa.
+The trial is notable as the accused were not subjected to torture.

-The Scillitan sufferers were twelve in all—seven men and five women.
+The Scillitans were twelve in all—seven men and five women.
 Their names were Speratus, Nartzalus, Cintinus (Cittinus), Veturius, Felix, Aquilinus, Laetantius, Januaria, Generosa, Vestia, Donata, and Secunda.
-Two of these bear Punic names (Nartzalus, Cintinus), but the rest are Latin names.
-Six had already been tried: of the remainder, to whom these Acta primarily relate, Speratus was the principal spokesman.
-He claimed for himself and his companions that they had lived a quiet and moral life, paying their dues and doing no wrong to their neighbors.
-But when called upon to swear by the name of the emperor, he replied "I recognize not the empire of this world; but rather do I serve that God whom no man hath seen, nor with these eyes can see."
-The response was a reference to the language of 1 Tim. vi.
-16. In reply to the question, "What are the things in your satchel?", he said "Books and letters of Paul, a just man."
+Two of these bear Punic names (Nartzalus, Cintinus); the others are Latin names.
+Six had already been tried.

+Speratus was their spokesman.
+He stated that he and his companions had led quiet and moral lives, paying their taxes and doing no wrong to their neighbors.
+When called upon to swear by the name of the emperor Marcus Aurelius, Speratus replied "I recognize not the empire of this world; but rather do I serve that God whom no man hath seen, nor with these eyes can see," a reference to the First Epistle to Timothy.
-The fame of the martyrs led to the building of a basilica in their honor at Carthage and their annual commemoration required that the brevity and obscurity of their Acta should be supplemented and explained to make them suitable for public recitation.

-Veneration
+Veneration and legacy

+A basilica dedicated to the Scillitan martyrs was built in Carthage.

-Agobard, archbishop of Lyon (c.
-779–840) stated that the relics of Speratus, and those of Cyprian, were translated by Charlemagne's orders from Carthage to Lyon.
+Agobard, the archbishop of Lyon from c.
+779–840, stated that the relics of Speratus and Cyprian were translated on Charlemagne's orders from Carthage to Lyon.

-The historical questions connected with these martyrs were addressed by bishop Joseph Barber Lightfoot in Epistles of Ignatius and Polycarp, 1885.
+Bishop Joseph Barber Lightfoot discussed the Scillitan martyrs in his Epistles of Ignatius and Polycarp of 1885.